Looking for car stereos?Start shopping

 Taking the receiver out of the dash is pretty straightforward, and doesn’t require much effort aside from insuring that you don’t mar the plastic dash trim as the pieces come off the dash assembly.
 Once you have the receiver out, the dash cavity offers better than 9" in depth, so almost any car stereo will fit in here.
 However, bear in mind that the heater box does offer some obstruction at the back of the cavity, so take care when you're shoving everything into place.

 You'll need a set of DIN tools to remove the original radio — you poke these U-shaped tools into the front of the Ford radio and it'll pop right out.
 A harness is also available that lets you connect the new car stereo without having to cut off the plug that connected to the Ford radio.
-(The mounting kit, DIN tools, and harness are free with most car stereos at Crutchfield.)
+(The mounting kit, DIN tools, and harness are available at a deep discount with most car stereos at Crutchfield.)

 Finally, the Ford amp is used to getting a 5-volt signal from the stock radio, so the 12-volt signal from a new stereo will cause an audible (and annoying) thump every time you turn on the vehicle.
-You'll need an inexpensive 12-volt to 5-volt adapter to cure this problem, and it's worth every penny.
+You'll need to purchase an inexpensive 12-volt to 5-volt adapter to cure this problem.
+Trust us, it's worth every penny.

 Since the speakers are down by your feet, you should consider component speakers up front to raise the soundstage to a more satisfying level.
 Installing the tweeters in the sail panels involves a bit of customization, but it's worth it.
 It'll sound like someone removed a blanket from your speaker system.

-Tools needed for speaker installation: Phillips screwdriver, small flat-blade screwdriver, panel tool, 7/32" socket, ratchet and extension
+Tools needed: Phillips screwdriver, small flat-blade screwdriver, panel tool, 7/32" socket, ratchet and extension

 In the Mach system, you'll find an 8" subwoofer in a plastic enclosure behind the rear quarter panel.
 Replacing it is easy, but you'll need to drill some new holes for the mounting screws.
 The factory sub is a dual 1.3-ohm voice coil model, so you'll lose a lot of volume if you replace it with a DVC sub with a higher impedance.
 If you're going to go in that direction, you should also replace the sub's amplifier.

 You'll find several custom-fit subwoofer choices for the Ford Escape from MTX and JL Audio.
-The MTX ThunderForm is a loaded enclosure carrying a 12" woofer that fits right into the driver's side rear quarter panel.
-JL Audio’s StealthBox is a loaded enclosure carrying a 10" woofer that drops right in the same spot.
+The MTX ThunderForm is a loaded enclosure carrying a 12" woofer that fits right into the driver's side rear quarterpanel.
+JL Audio’s StealthBox is a loaded enclosure carrying a 10" woofer that drops into the same spot.
 MTX also offers an unloaded enclosure that will hold a 12" woofer of your choice.

 JL Audio Stealthbox (Photo courtesy of JL Audio)